mdppml/contractible-class-regions/README.md

 # Empirical Evidence for Simply Connected Decision Regions in Image Classifiers

-Given four images assigned the same predicted label by a classifier, the method constructs a quad-mesh surface spanning the loop formed by the four images.
+Given four images assigned the same predicted label by a classifier, this repository constructs a quad-mesh surface spanning the loop formed by the four images.
 The surface is recursively refined, checked by grid sampling, and repaired using local decision-boundary information when necessary.

+---

 ## 📂 Repository Structure